 The ICC is the world's largest business organization with over 45 million institutional members worldwide.
 It is the only private sector organization to be admitted to the UN General Assembly as an observer.
 The ICC is taking a leading role in mainstreaming and accelerating climate change action among businesses.
 One concrete initiative is the Chambers Climate Coalition.
 Launched in 2019, the coalition commits to advocate for climate action within the ICC business networks, to support the goal of achieving net-zero emissions globally by 2050, and to mainstream climate mitigation and resilience guidance into chamber services.
 The coalition also provides an opportunity to showcase the role of small businesses in promoting the transition to a cleaner planet.

-Speaking for civil society, Ms. Peeva said that the ongoing pandemic is exposing weaknesses in infrastructure as well as in the health and care systems, for example with regard to older people living alone or disabled people.
-She stressed that civil society held a full-fledged virtual civil society forum on the day preceding the Regional Forum, with 170 registered participants from 29 countries.
+Speaking for civil society, Ms. Peeva said that the ongoing pandemic is exposing existing weaknesses in infrastructure as well as in the health and care systems, and the failure to reach certain marginalised groups such as older people living alone or people with disabilities.
+She stressed that civil society held an accessible full-fledged virtual civil society forum on the day preceding the Regional Forum, with 170 registered participants from 29 countries.

 Regarding SDG progress, civil society organizations agreed that all people must be reached by policy measures.
-Policy-making is needed that is based on a commitment to include everyone from all walks of life and age.
+Life course policy-making is needed that is based on a commitment to include everyone from all walks of life and age.
 Moreover, the implementation of the human rights framework must be at the core of policy-making and financing.
 This is not the case at the moment as reflected by the patchy access of citizens of the region to the right to health, decent work, social security, shelter, food, water and sanitation, clean energy, education, and justice.

 Against this backdrop, civil society put forward a number of priority recommendations.
-Governments in the ECE region and worldwide are called upon to put in place urgent economic stimulus plans and workplace measures to protect the health and the income of workers and communities through coordinated multilateral responses in view of the COVID-19 crisis.
-With regard to human rights, equality, justice and non-discrimination, a cross-cutting human rights based approach to SDGs is essential to ensure no one is left behind.
+Governments in the ECE region and worldwide are called upon to put in place urgent economic stimulus plans for social protection and social care to protect the health and the income of workers and communities through coordinated multilateral responses in view of the COVID-19 crisis.
+With regard to human rights, equality, justice and non-discrimination, a cross-cutting human rights based approach to SDGs is essential particlualry to ensure the full access to human rights for people from marginalised groups.
 To promote sustainable and just economies, promoting decent work and implementing universal social protection systems are among the most effective measures to tackle poverty and inequality across generations.

-On peace, civic space and democratic governance, it is crucial to strengthen the role of women in peacekeeping, peacebuilding and conflict and violence prevention.
-The democratic participation and active inclusion of all, and especially of discriminated and marginalized groups, is also essential.
+On peace, civic space and democratic governance, it is crucial to strengthen the role of women in their diversities in peacekeeping, peacebuilding and conflict and violence prevention.
+The democratic participation, fully accessible processes (e.g. in national sign languages and in other accessible formats) and active inclusion of all, and especially of discriminated and marginalized groups, is also essential.
+Special financing mechanism for empowering and building resilience for survivors of all forms of violence, conflict and natural disasters.
 In the area of climate justice, decarbonization and just transition, civil society recommends setting up an intergenerational commission to tackle the rollback of climate justice and oversee the implementation of climate agreements.
-At the global level, the democratization of global economic governance, and systemic reforms to ensure means of implementation are needed.
+At the global level, the democratization of global economic governance, clear rules for private sector in development and systemic reforms to ensure means of implementation through decoupling GDP growth from environmental degradation and integrate human-rights into trade mechanisms.

 Session 2: Accelerating Sustainable Development Goals through Voluntary National Reviews